Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 The max and average temperatures from the simulation fall well within the critical range, however, it is worth noting the the minimum temperature is well below the -10 degree operational limit.
 A few things to consider for this cold case are the length of eclipse (~65 minutes), and the absence of internal heat dissipation.
 The simulation doesn't account for the rate of heat transfer, it assumes that the eclipse immediately drops the spacecraft to equilibrium temperature (-50).
 Further calculations implied that dropping from average to minimum temperature would take over double the time of our longest eclipse, it's more reasonable to assume a 30-40 degree temperature drop.

 However, this analysis still results in the CubeSat enduring a temperature swing that brings sensitive components close to the lower limit of the critical range.
-My solution to minimize associated risks was to introduce a charging phase prior to eclipse that would allow the battery to reach max storage (40 W/Hr) before losing line-of-sight with the sun.
+My solution to minimize associated risks was to introduce a charging phase prior to eclipse that would allow the battery to reach max storage (40 Wh) before losing line-of-sight with the sun.
 This would give us the option to power internal electronics and active thermal control components to keep the spacecraft comfortably within the critical temperature range.

 Using the STK data & analysis above, I derived thermal control requirements & conducted trade studies to determine optimal components for the CubeSat's thermal control subsystem: